DoTheEvo/selfhosted-apps-docker/README.md

 you don't really have to deal with anything, while having a one simple, readable config file.

-But no big issue if using [traefik](https://github.com/DoTheEvo/Traefik-v2-examples) or nginx proxy manager.
-You just have to deal with reverse settings, and 90% of the time its just sending traffic to port 80 and nothing else.
+But no problem if using [traefik](https://github.com/DoTheEvo/Traefik-v2-examples) or nginx proxy manager.
+You just have to deal with proxy settings on your own, and 90% of the time its just sending traffic to port 80 and nothing else.

 ---